-On November 22, Wanda Rosenboro-Correa, former secretary-treasurer of American Federation of Government Employees Local 2798, pleaded guilty in U.S. District Court for the District of Columbia to one count of theft of funds from the Washington, D.C. union in the amount of $13,803.
-She had been indicted in August.
+On January 22, Matt Smith, former secretary-treasurer of Transport Workers Union Local 576, was sentenced in U.S. District Court for the Northern District of Texas to 10 months in prison and one year of supervised release for embezzling funds from the Hurst-based union.
+He also was ordered to pay $300,848 in restitution and a $100 special assessment.
+Smith had pleaded guilty in October, two days after being indicted that month for embezzling $399,499.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On November 7, Bernadine Bell, former treasurer of International Alliance of Theatrical Stage Employees Local 757, was sentenced in U.S. District Court for the Eastern District of Michigan to 30 days of incarceration and three years of supervised release for embezzling $73,000 in funds from the Detroit union.
-She also was ordered to pay $55,600 in restitution on top of the $17,400 she already paid, plus a $100 special assessment.
-Bell had pleaded guilty in July after being charged in June.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+Jeni May Hughes ripped off hundreds of thousands of dollars over the course of more than a decade.
+She’s lucky to be facing incarceration for a far shorter stretch.
+On January 19, Hughes, former office manager for United Association of Plumbers and Pipefitters Local 155, was sentenced in U.S. District Court for the Eastern District of Arkansas to 30 months in prison and three years of supervised release for embezzling $428,874.47 from the Little Rock union.
+She also was ordered to make full restitution plus a $100 special assessment.
+Hughes had pleaded guilty last May after being charged the month before in a one-count information.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.

-On October 25, Laura Cloyd, former financial secretary of Security, Police and Fire Professionals of America Local 112, was sentenced in Campbell County, Kentucky Circuit Court to three years of diversion and ordered to pay $1,669 in restitution for theft of funds from the Alexandria, Ky.-based union.
-She had pleaded guilty in September after being indicted in July.
+On January 19, Guy Gokey, former financial secretary for Glass, Molders, Pottery, Plastics and Allied Workers Local 59, was sentenced in U.S. District Court for the Northern District of Ohio to three years of probation, and ordered to pay $2,753 in restitution, for embezzling funds from the Toledo union.
+He had pleaded guilty last July to embezzling $14,074 after being charged in August 2016.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡